LauraLoe/testing/group2_SurvivalAnalysis.md

 1. The subject is still part of the study but has not experienced the event of interest yet.
 2. The subject experienced a different event which also led to the end of study for this subject.

 In survival analysis this missing data is called **censorship** which refers to the inability to observe the variable of interest for the entire population.
 However, the censoring of data must be taken into account, dropping unobserved data would underestimate customer lifetimes and bias the results.
-Hence the particular subjects are labelled вЂљcensoredвЂ.
+Hence the particular subjects are labelled ‚censored‘.
 Since for the censored subjects the death event could not be observed, the type of censorship is called right censoring which is the most common one in survival analysis.
 As opposed to this there is left censoring in case the birth event could not be observed.

 The first reason for censored cases regarding the use case are loans that have not matured yet and did not experience default by this time at the the moment of data gathering.